 This is the classic soup recipe from the low glycemic index chart.
 It is fast, efficient and super nutritious as well as perfect for your low glycemic eating plan and all diet plans.

-and saute until slightly browned turning the meat.
+and sauté on low heat until slightly browned turning the meat.
 Add 4 - 6 cups chicken broth

-or water and simmer until the meat is cooked.
+or water and simmer until the meat is cooked which will be 20 minutes for chicken and about 10 for fish.
 Add some fresh vegetables and

-canned beans if you want a heartier soup, cook for 5 minutes longer and you have
+canned beans if you want a heartier soup, simmer for 5 minutes longer and you have

 a complete low glycemic meal in a soup.
 Be sure to season with a 1/2 teaspoon of